 Interest-free payment plans that are linked to a credit card

 Some retailers offer interest-free payment plans that come with a credit card or give you the option of getting a credit card when you apply for finance.
 For example, The Good Guys has partnered with the Gem Visa for one of its in-store finance options, while Flight Centre offers interest-free holiday options through a Skye Card credit facility.

-There are also many stores that offer interest-free finance through the HSBC Classic Credit Card, allowing you to apply for the card and finance offer on-the-spot before you make your purchase.
+There are also many stores that offer interest-free finance through a HSBC Credit Card, allowing you to apply for the card and finance offer on-the-spot before you make your purchase.
 Often these cards have high standard interest rates that apply when the promotional period ends, so it’s important to check the rates, fees and other offer details before you apply.

 Compare credit cards that offer in-store and interest-free finance plans